-Figure 1 shows optical microscope images of the double PSK crystals that are investigated by Raman spectroscopy and DFT modeling in this work, together with cross-section views of their crystal structure illustrating their room and low-temperature phases.
-The 3D crystals grow forming a truncated cube (Figure 1 and Figure S1, Supporting Information), providing optical access to their {111} facets as flat surface, and are in cubic phase at RT and tetragonal phase below 120 K.^[26] For the low-dimensional layered structures we mechanically exfoliated single flakes with the (001) plane parallel to the SiO2/Si substrate surface.
-For the 2L-BA and 1L-BA layered samples the structure is monoclinic both at RT and low temperature.
-However, in the range 100-298 K for 2L-BA^[15] and \approx 282 K for 1L-BA^[33] there is a conformational order to disorder rearrangement of the organic cations accompanied by a change in the octahedral tilting (angle and bonds distortion) inside the inorganic lattice (Figure 1b,c), leading to a phase transition of the whole crystal structure.
-The optical and structural properties (temperature-dependent absorption and photoluminescence and X-ray diffraction (XRD)) of the crystals were reported in ref.
-[33].
+Figure 1 shows optical microscope images of the double perovskite crystals that are investigated by Raman spectroscopy and DFT modeling in this work, together with cross section views of their crystal structure illustrating their room and low temperature phases.
+The 3D crystals grow forming a kind of truncated cube (Figure 1 and see SI, Figure S1), providing optical access to their (111) facet as flat surface, and are in cubic phase at RT and tetragonal phase below 120K.^[26] For the low-dimensional layered structures we mechanically exfoliated single flakes with the (001) plane parallel to the SiO2/Si substrate surface.
+For the 2L-BA and 1L-BA layered samples the structure is monoclinic both at RT and low temperature, however, in the range 100-298K for 2L-BA^[15] and ~282K for 1L-BA^[33] there is a conformational order to disorder rearrangement of the organic cations accompanied by a change in the octahedral tilting (angle and bonds distortion) inside the inorganic lattice (Figure 1b,c), leading to a phase transition of the whole crystal structure.
+The optical and structural properties (temperature-dependent absorption and photoluminescence and x-ray diffraction) of the crystals were reported in ref. ^[33].